pedrohcleal/pedrohcleal/README.md

 🖖 **Welcome!**

-I'm a **Backend Developer/Data Engineer** with expertise in building and maintaining systems for managing investment funds.
 My work focuses on delivering robust, efficient, and scalable solutions for the financial sector.
-I specialize in Python and SQL, integrating advanced APIs and automating processes critical to data handling and validation.
+I specialize in Python, integrating advanced APIs and automating processes critical to data handling and validation.

 **🛠️ Key Skills**
 - **Backend Development**: API creation using FastAPI and Flask, following SOLID principles and applying best practices in clean architecture.
 - **Data Engineering**: Designing and optimizing SQL queries, modeling databases, and integrating complex financial data systems.
 - **Automation and Scraping**: Crafting automation scripts with Selenium and BeautifulSoup to streamline data extraction and processing.
 - **Data Validation and Processing**: Implementing ETL processes for fund management, ensuring data accuracy and compliance with financial standards.
-- **Code Quality**: Conducting code reviews and maintaining robust documentation for ongoing projects.

 💻 **Daily Practice**

-I’m dedicated to improving my skills through:

 - Courses on Udemy/YouTube/Datacamp and others
 - Summarizing with ChatGPT/Gemini, reviewing documentation and reading books
 - Solving algorithm challenges (+300 resolved in Codewars/LeetCode)
-- Developing projects in Python, Java, and Rust
-- Currently studying front-end development with CSS, HTML, JS, TS and React

 🧑‍🎓 **Academic Background**
 - Mechatronics Technician - ETEC MLK (Dec/2017)
 - Computer Engineering - USJT (Jul/2024)